 Discourage your children from tapping the back of your dog because this action always makes most dogs provoked.

 Infor your children to always seek consent from you before petting your dog.
 You are in a better position to understand the mood of your dog and assess whether it is appropriate for anyone to touch them at that particular time.

 It is important to also inform your children to never engage with strange dogs at all times.
-Make them understand that their play partners are the dogs in your house and all others might be a danger to them.
+Make them understand that their play partners are the dogs in your house and that all others might be a danger to them.

-The last thing you may never want is your beloved child to be chased, bitten, and even injured by a strange dog whose medical history you may never get.
+The last thing you may never want is for your beloved child to be chased, bitten, and even injured by a strange dog whose medical history you may never get.